Dated December 2025

 How do we collect personal information?

-We are a program manager of non-reloadable prepaid card products and services in Australia, and our main functions and activities we perform as a program manager includes but is not limited to:
+We are an issuer of products and services in Australia, and our main functions and activities we perform as a program manager include, but are not limited to:

 • Platform Hosting and transaction processing;